BekaValentine/day_zero_project_management/tasks.md

 Fraudulent or buggy high tech shit that fuck people over (predictive policing AI like mentioned before, but also things like shot spotter and other analogous things like facial recognition etc)

 CORP NOTE: If you stay corporate, then you don't just remain as a pentester/etc. Your loyalty and skill lets the company trust you more so you're increasingly brought into higher value jobs that involve providing discrete "solutions" for high paying clients involving recovery of their secrets, stealing things for them, etc. Classic cyberpunk corporate espionage type stuff.

+It could be very nice to have some indirect violence instead of guns.
+Some missions, for some orgs, could involve hacking-based assassinations, for instance.
+One especially interesting option is healthcare exec assassinations, b/c it could be revenge by the player for their family member.

+### Game Structure

+MAYBE set the employer's HQ on Treasure Island?
+Make the first mission, or all of the missions, line up with DX1's structure, roughly?
+Beat-for-beat sort of thing?

 ### First Mission Notes